arnif/VIHU-In-class-exercises/week11/README.md

-# 🧪 In-Class Exercise: Application Monitoring with Bun and TypeScript (No Logging)
+# 🧪 In-Class Exercise: Application Monitoring with Bun and TypeScript

 ## 🎯 Objective
 Learn how to **track key metrics** in a Bun + TypeScript server _without using logs_.
 You’ll: